univention/office365/README-CI.md

 A future proof solution is to append a newline after SSH key, because that will still work, even when the bug is fixed in Gitlab.

+# Decision making

+## should repo_admin and build-package-ng run in individual stages?

+:heavy_check_mark: Pro:

+- resembles the manual workflow.
+- shortens the log for each command.
+- Either of these steps could fail.
+It is easier to see which one.
+- do one thing and do it right.
+- allows manual restarts of individual steps.

+:x: Contra:

+- the pipeline gets longer
+- we see no use in it for possible future developments, that jobs could run in parallel in the staging or deploy stage.